j0ntsang/resume/README.md

 Jonathan Tsang
 +1 (778) 788-7238 | jw.tsang@gmail.com | https://www.linkedin.com/in/j0ntsang

 SUMMARY

 Accomplished frontend specialist with 11 years of experience crafting visually appealing, user-friendly, and scalable web applications.
 Proficient in semantic, accessible HTML and an expert in CSS.
-Comfortable navigating ambiguity.
-Skilled in both legacy and modern JavaScript frameworks.
+Comfortable navigating ambiguity and skilled in both legacy and modern JavaScript frameworks.
 Detail-oriented and committed to staying current with industry trends while delivering intelligent, high-quality solutions for inclusive and engaging user experiences.

 EXPERIENCE

 Outside The Box
 Senior Frontend Engineer
-07/2024 - 10/2024
+July 2024 – October 2024

-- Primarily responsible for developing Avenue‘s A-List membership portal for Avenue Calgary Magazin
+- Developed Avenue’s A-List membership portal for Avenue Calgary magazine
-- Engineered mobile-first, responsive interfaces using static desktop prototypes as a baseline
+- Engineered mobile-first, responsive interfaces using static desktop prototypes
-- Developed a shared UI/component library to streamline development and enable future growt!
+- Built a shared UI/component library to streamline development and enable future growth
-- Built authentication workflows for user registration, verification, and password handlin
+- Implemented authentication workflows for registration, verification, and password handling
-- Created a content management system (CMS) for managing events and event partners, including event-to- event and event-to-partner relationship mappin
+- Created a CMS for managing events and partners, with event-to-event and event-to-partner mapping
-- Established logic for dynamic display and categorization of events based on ticket sale volume, popularity and current/upcoming availabilit+
+- Developed logic for dynamic categorization of events based on ticket sales, popularity, and availability
-- Engineered payment system through Stripe for annual memberships, with variable reserved seating and proprietary currency exchange on event registration
+- Integrated Stripe for annual memberships, with reserved seating and proprietary currency exchange features

-Castofly Technologies Inc
+Castofly Technologies Inc.
 Senior Frontend Developer
-04/2023 - 01/2024
+April 2023 – January 2024

-- UI/UX designer of a video-centric presentation platfor
+- Led UI/UX design for a video-centric presentation platform
-- Engineered custom, reusable ReactJS components that meets WCAG 2.1 accessibility standard
+- Engineered reusable ReactJS components compliant with WCAG 2.1 accessibility standards
-- Improved product onboarding UX fl ow, seeing an overall engagement increase of 15
+- Improved onboarding UX flow, increasing user engagement by 15%
-- Built text overlay feature for video edito
+- Built a text overlay feature for the video editor
-- Designed & developed chrome extensioÒ
+- Designed and developed a Chrome extension
-- Assumed ownership of company website, driving product knowledge and top-of-funnel leads acquisition
+- Took ownership of the company website, enhancing product visibility and lead acquisition

 Frontly
-Senior Frontend
+Senior Frontend Developer
-09/2022 - 12/2022
+September 2022 – December 2022

-- Lead frontend developer and designer of a no-code analytics dashboard with Google Sheets integratioÒ
+- Lead frontend developer and designer for a no-code analytics dashboard integrated with Google Sheets
-- Spearheaded efforts to improve application accessibility, performance & securit¹
+- Spearheaded improvements in application accessibility, performance, and security
-- Converted existing UI codebase to a reusable component library to increase feature development by 2x
+- Refactored the UI codebase into a reusable component library, doubling feature development speed

 Thinkific
 Senior Design System Engineer
-10/2020 - 03/2022
+October 2020 – March 2022

-- Responsible for developing and streamlining the React component library across multiple application stack
+- Developed and maintained a React component library across multiple applications
-- Conducted audit of existing development & usage patterns, identifying areas of priority for resource need
+- Audited development and usage patterns to prioritize resources effectively
-- Resolved administrative and technical backlogs to improve product roadmap efficiency; Reaching the goal by shortening the projected 2 year timeline to 9 month
+- Resolved backlog issues, accelerating the product roadmap from 2 years to 9 months
-- Thought-leader and educator of the wider engineering organization on proper usage of the design library
+- Acted as a thought leader and educator on design system best practices

-Thinkific
 Senior Frontend Engineer (Growth)
-October 2020 - June 2021
+October 2020 – June 2021

-- Lead developer of growth hacking team with a focus on optimizing AARRR metrics (Acquisition, Activation, Retention, Referral, Revenue)
+- Lead developer on the growth team, focused on optimizing AARRR metrics
-- Drove marketing, product feature, and optimization experiments to enhance user engagement and revenuQ
+- Executed marketing and feature experiments that boosted engagement and revenue
-- Established cross-departmental collaboration practices and Standard Operating Procedures (SOPs) to integrate growth-mindset into project planning and developmenY
+- Introduced SOPs to embed growth principles into project planning
-- Executed multiple successful growth experiments, contributing to a $150,000 increase in Monthly Recurring Revenue (MRR)
+- Drove $150,000+ in additional Monthly Recurring Revenue (MRR) through successful growth initiatives
-- Cross-functional engineer with a focus on Agile methodologies and strong understanding of UI/UX best- practice
-- Led multiple large-scale initiatives, including a company website rebrand and legacy EmberJS-to-ReactJS migration
+- Played a key role in a major website rebrand and an EmberJS-to-ReactJS migration
-- Actively contributed to team growth by onboarding and mentoring new engineers
+- Mentored new engineers and contributed to team development

 Intermediate Frontend Engineer
-April 2017 - October 2020
+April 2017 – October 2020

-Lead developer in the creation of customizable Themes for an organizational-first React JS Site Builder application.
-Cross-functional resource to the Marketing team for website updates that increased product knowledge and engagement.
-Created a library of templates that allowed the content team to deliver faster while achieving a consistent brand image & design language.
+- Lead developer for customizable themes in a ReactJS site builder application
+- Supported the marketing team with web updates to improve product visibility
+- Built a template library for faster, brand-consistent content publishing

 Kellett Communications
 Fullstack Developer
-October 2016 - March 2017
+October 2016 – March 2017

-Responsible for determining and planning architecture, layout, scoping projects, estimating hours, reviewing estimates and specifications at project end.
-Other duties include technical leadership and accountability with clients.
-Overseeing freelance & partner web developers.
-Code reviews, beta testing and final product delivery.
-Support and communication with directors towards technical solutions to maintain creative process and vision.
-Maintenance contracts or engagements.
-Working with account managers to successfully manage client relationships.
+- Planned and scoped technical architecture, estimated project hours, and reviewed specifications
+- Provided technical leadership and client communication
+- Managed freelance and partner developers, performed code reviews, and delivered final products
+- Collaborated with directors to maintain creative integrity through technical solutions
+- Supported clients under maintenance contracts and ensured smooth handoffs

-Outcrop Communications Ltd
+Outcrop Communications Ltd.
+Frontend Developer
-June 2015 - September 2016
+June 2015 – September 2016

-rontend development for Northwest Territory gover nment clients, subsidiaries, tourism (SpectacularNWT), telecommunications (Northwestel) and the Outcrop internal online publication of UpHere Magazine.
-Responsible for collecting client requirements, supporting pitch meetings, routine security & performance updates and organizing the archive of client materials both new & legacy.
-Assisted the internal IT department in network configuration, new employee setup and department onboarding.
+- Delivered frontend development for Northwest Territories government clients, tourism (Spectacular NWT), telecommunications (Northwestel), and Up Here magazine
+- Collected client requirements, supported pitch meetings, and performed routine security and performance updates
+- Organized and maintained archives of client materials
+- Assisted internal IT with network setup and onboarding

 EDUCATION

-Diploma, Web Development & Interactive Design Vancouver Institute of Media Arts (VanArts) – 09/2013 - 09/2014
+Diploma, Web Development & Interactive Design
+Vancouver Institute of Media Arts (VanArts) – September 2013 – September 2014

 Certificate, Network Administration & Design
-New Brunswick Community College (NBCC Moncton) – 09/2006 - 09/2007
+New Brunswick Community College (NBCC Moncton) – September 2006 – September 2007